Meet the Research Collaborative

 Kirsten Davis

-Kirsten Davis is an Assistant Professor of Engineering Education at Purdue University.
+engineering education at Purdue University.
 Her research explores the intentional design and assessment of global engineering programs, student development through experiential learning and approaches for teaching and assessing systems thinking skills.
-Kirsten's research is inspired by her engineering industry experience and observations of the disconnect between what is taught in the engineering classroom and what happens in the engineering workplace.
+Davis’ research is inspired by her engineering industry experience and observations of the disconnect between what is taught in the engineering classroom and what happens in the engineering workplace.
 Engineering programs typically focus on closed-ended math and science problems while real engineering problems are interdisciplinary, open-ended and involve working with people from different backgrounds.
-Kirsten's research addresses this disconnect by exploring educational experiences that better align with the realities of engineering work and identifying methods for teaching and assessing professional skills that will prepare engineering students to succeed in the work environment.
+Davis’ research addresses this disconnect by exploring educational experiences that better align with the realities of engineering work and identifying methods for teaching and assessing professional skills that will prepare engineering students to succeed in the work environment.

 Heather A. Eicher-Miller

-Heather A. Eicher-Miller is an Associate Professor in the Department of Nutrition Science in the College of Health and Human Sciences.
+Heather A. Eicher-Miller is an associate professor in the Department of Nutrition Science in the College of Health and Human Sciences.
 Eicher-Miller is a nutrition epidemiologist experienced in dietary patterning and assessment, focused on improving food security among low-resource populations.
 She works to improve nutrition education and food assistance programs by evaluating their impact on dietary intake and health.
 Eicher-Miller also develops new methods of dietary assessment, discovers and evaluates dietary and lifestyle patterns.
-Eicher-Miller engages in outreach to food insecure groups through a website for food pantry workers and clients in Indiana and through Purdue University Nutrition Education Programs.
+Eicher-Miller engages in outreach to food insecure groups through a website for food pantry workers and clients in Indiana and through Purdue University Nutrition Education programs.

 Elliot Friedman